mvolkmann/blog/src/swift.md

 Classes can do the following things that structs cannot.

 - refer to instances by reference rather than making a copy
-- inherit properties and methods from another
+- inherit properties and methods from one other class
 - use type casting to determine if an object is an instance at runtime
 - define a "deinitializer" to perform cleanup when an instance is destroyed